gywlssww/NDD/README.md

 We notice users' posture by 5 steps using three-color-led and take pictures if we check bad postures.

-User can check their bad-posture-pictures online.
+Users can check their bad-posture-pictures online.